 Sheboygan, WI 53081

-The Mission of the Aging and Disability Resource Center (ADRC) of Sheboygan County is to empower and support seniors, people with disabilities, and their families to ask for help, find a way to live with dignity and security, and achieve maximum independence and quality of life.
-The ADRC provides a central source of reliable and objective information about a broad range of programs and services and help people understand and evaluate the various options available to them.
+The Mission of the Aging and Disability Resource Center (ADRC) of Sheboygan County is to empower and support seniors, people with disabilities and their families to ask for help, find a way to live with dignity and security, and achieve maximum independence and quality of life.
+The ADRC provides a central source of reliable and objective information about a broad range of programs and services and helps people understand and evaluate the various options available to them.

 Address: 650 Forest Ave

 Sheboygan Falls, WI 53085

 The Wisconsin Department of Workforce Development (DWD) Division of Vocational Rehabilitation (DVR) is a state agency whose primary responsibilities include providing job services, training, and employment assistance to people looking for work, at the same time as it works with employers on finding the necessary workers to fill current job openings.